Rentals

 NOI — Net Operating Income

-Effective gross income minus operating expenses before debt service.
+Effective gross income minus operating expenses (utilities, repairs, management, CapEx, misc) — before taxes, insurance, and debt service.
 NOI tells you if the property is profitable as a business, independent of how it is financed.

 Cash Flow